What to Expect: The Major Inflection Points

-Guided Access: At the most basic level, Apple offers Guided Access.
+At the most basic level of parental controls, Apple offers Guided Access.
 It enables a parent to lock any iDevice to just one app and set time limits.
-It helps your child to start developing healthy digital habits and takes less than 5 minutes to set up.
-See Tech Tip #4
+It helps your child to start developing healthy digital habits because they learn quickly that technology has an OFF switch.
+The best news is, it takes less than 5 minutes to set up!
+See Tech Tip #4.

 Get ready to start playing Chief Technology Officer for your household!
-Often when children enter kindergarten, they’re introduced to iPads and apps in the classroom, and many elementary schools integrate online reading and math programs into their curriculum, regularly assigning homework.
-The push toward technology begins, with many schools oblivious to the impact it has at home, and the pressure it puts on parents.
+Often when children enter kindergarten, they’re introduced to iPads and apps in the classroom.
+Many elementary schools integrate online reading and math programs into their curriculum, regularly assigning homework.
+The push toward technology begins, with many schools oblivious to the impact it has at home and the pressure it puts on parents.

 Not only will you need to have a strategy for keeping track of all of those passwords, but you’ll want to consider the degree of web-access you give your child, whether you restrict your child to specific websites, or allow more freedom to explore.